Get free access to

 The master file shall include the following:

-The new TPR return requires the taxpayers to provide a detailed overview of transfer pricing surrounding, including the financial indicators, ratios and information of a given entity based on financial statements.
+The TPR return requires the taxpayers to provide a detailed overview of transfer pricing surrounding, including the financial indicators, ratios and information of a given entity based on financial statements.

 TPR is an obligatory part for entities which conclude controlled related party transactions fulfilling the criteria for transfer pricing documentation (simply, as a rule: if you are obliged to prepare Local File – then you have to submit TPR), as well as (in a limited scope) entities qualifying for the so-called domestic exemption under which they are not obliged to prepare transfer pricing documentation.